 Thoracic mobility is often overlooked as part of an exercise program.
 But it is essential to prevent aches and pains, especially as this upper back area becomes really strained when nursing or breastfeeding a baby commences.
 Plus if your upper back or thoracic area is out of alignment your deep core can not activate and function effectively.
 It’s all connected !

 Here are 2 easy moves you can start today to improve your thoracic spine mobility – suitable for any trimester of pregnancy

 Core synergy includes your spine !

-In my Ultimate Pregnant Core program our focus goes way beyond just kegels.
+In my online pregnancy and postpartum membership THE BFAB METHOD our focus goes way beyond just kegels.
 It is all about total body movements to get your body and core working in the ultimate synergy.
 When this happens pregnancy and postpartum aches and pains are avoided, you are less likely to get the dreaded postpartum pooch, plus your body will function better for life.